freqtrade/freqtrade/docs/edge.md

 Edge has following configurations:

 #### enabled
-If true, then Edge will run periodically
+If true, then Edge will run periodically<br/>
+(default to false)

 #### process_throttle_secs
-How often should Edge run in seconds? (default to 3600 so one hour)
+How often should Edge run in seconds? <br/>
+(default to 3600 so one hour)

 #### calculate_since_number_of_days
 Number of days of data against which Edge calculates Win Rate, Risk Reward and Expectancy